googleapis/cloud-bigtable-clients-test/docs/test_proxy.md

 build two separate test proxy binaries, and test both modes.
-In implementing the data methods, you may need to convert between the raw proto message and the data type of your client library (the latter is generally eaiser to work with in your specific client language).
-Such overhead is a downside of introducing the test proxy.
+In implementing the data methods, you may need to convert between the raw proto message and the data type of your client library (the latter is generally eaiser to work with in your client language).
+Such overhead is a downside of using the test proxy.

 Third, you should also implement a **`main`** function to bring up the proxy server and add a command line parameter to allow specifying a valid port number